chulkx/chulkx/README.md

   * JS + Electron

 By doing all this I hope to be able to perfect my knowledge in the area and to be able to indenpendently develope a tool that I'll use in my electronics workshop.

+Now i'm learning with freecodecamp, you can check my practices on https://codepen.io/your-work/

 <!--
 **chulkx/chulkx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.